centre-for-humanities-computing/web-extractor/README.md

 }
 ```

+##### extractor.afterExtract(data) \<async>

+- `data` - the extracted data from [extractor.extract](#extractorextracttemplate)

+Returns: `Promise<data | undefined>` return the processed version of the passed in data or `undefined`
+if you will handle the saving the data yourself

+This method will only be called on a successful return value from [extractor.extract](#extractorextracttemplate)

+Use this method to do post processing of the extracted data or to handle further saving of data yourself.
+In the case of returning `undefined` the extractor chain will be broken and no further extractors will be called.

 #### Multiple Extractors
 Sometimes it is required to click buttons, wait for events to happen etc. to complete an extraction.
 The extractor can
-then be divided into multiple sections by providing an array of objects with one or both of `waitFor` and `extract`.
+then be divided into multiple sections by providing an array of objects with one or both of `beforeExtract` and `extract`.
 Each extractor will get passed the return value from the previous extractor so you can add to this to get a combined result
 (if present the `template` will be passed to the first object's `extract` method).